Contact an Inmate at San Joaquin Jail.

 Quick Facts

-• Phone and visiting-room conversations may be monitored and recorded; using the visiting room implies consent except for properly assigned attorney, religious, or physician visits.
+• Visiting-room telephone conversations at San Joaquin Jail may be monitored and recorded, and using the visiting area implies consent except for properly assigned attorney, religious, or physician visits.

-• You can reach an incarcerated person by phone, video, or approved messaging apps.
+• You can reach an incarcerated person by phone, video, or approved electronic messaging apps.

 Common Questions

-Are phone or visiting-room calls at San Joaquin Jail monitored or recorded?
+Are phone or video visits at San Joaquin Jail monitored or recorded?

-How do I set up video visits or messaging with someone at San Joaquin Jail?
+How do I set up video visits or electronic messaging with an inmate at San Joaquin Jail?

-Create an account on the department's communications platform (web or mobile), then register for the jail's video and messaging services.
-If video visits require prepayment, add funds through the platform before scheduling.
+Create an account on the department’s communications platform (web or mobile), then register for video visits or electronic messaging.
+If the service requires payment, add funds using the app’s prepaid feature.
+California is transitioning to a statewide provider, so the platform in use can vary during the changeover.

 Other Guides for San Joaquin Jail